 When a Flowroix Knife Gate Valve is in the open position the two sleeves seal against each other in the center, providing a full bore that allows the slurry to travel through without touching any metallic components.
 When closing the valve, the gate is forced progressively downward as it nears the fully closed position.
 At this point, the sleeves are sealed tightly on both sides of the gate so that the line pressure is completely and efficiently contained.

 How the rubber sleeves work

 In the valve housing, there are two matching rubber sleeves that seal tightly against the gate when the valve is in the closed position and suction together when it is in the open position.
-This tight seal provides the high internal line pressure, which, in combination with the double seated sleeve design, also permits perfectly tight shut-off.
+This tight seal provides high internal line pressure, which, in combination with the double-seated sleeve design, also permits perfectly tight shut-off.
 There is a wide variety of sleeve materials available for different process needs.